dmsosa/dmsosa/README.md

 # About me: 🧏

-As a self-taught software developer, I have leaned more towards the backend, through self-taught studies and hands-on projects for 4 years, but since I had to do my projects from scratch and alone, I have developed a deep understanding of programming and software development for both the frontend and backend.
+As a self-taught software developer, I have leaned more towards the backend, and I upload my projects here on github.

-🍃 With a strong focus on learning and actually understanding things, I am always inspired by the work of the bests to develop high-quality software solutions.
-I am convinced that my ability to quickly find my way into new technologies and develop innovative approaches is my strength. 🍃
+🍃 I am open to say that I spend hours reading other developer's repositories, getting inspired by the work of the bests to build my own code. 🍃

 ---